Completing a B.G.S. Degree Online

 Some courses do not use Blackboard and some do require that students electronically attend a scheduled class time.
 Some courses use the Respondus Lockdown browser to administer quizzes and exams, while others may require that students locate a proctoring service near them in order to complete quizzes and exams.
 Please contact the course instructor for clarification regarding a course's method of delivery and requirements.

 Full-time enrollment during long terms is 12 hours; half-time enrollment is 6 hours.
-Students may take a maximum of 19 hours in each long term and 8 hours in each summer term.
+Students may take a maximum of 19 hours in each long term and 16 total hours in the summer term.

 Areas of Study for Online Students